Books, Journals, Manuscripts

 1898Geological Observations … 3rd edition.
 New York: D. Appleton & Co.

-Part II, Chapters VIII, XIII & XIV Excerpts in which Darwin comments on the San Sebastian Channel, the Abrolhos Islets, and the sketches found on Plate 1 in this book.
+Part II, Chapters VIII, XIII & XIV Excerpts in which Darwin comments on a channel to San Sebastian Bay, the Abrolhos Islets, and the sketches found on Plate 1 in this book.

 NOTE: To view the plate, with links to the excerpt, see the “Sketches” entry in the Darwin listing on the Maps & Charts page.